Snapping Ankle – Why it happens and to get Rid of it

 Why do I have snapping ankle?

-When you roll your ankle outwards, it may put the peroneal tendons on a forceful stretch.
-This forceful stretch may cause tears in the retinaculum.
-Frequent sprains would thus increase the strain on the retinaculum, which ultimately might cause the retinaculum to tears.
-This tear in the retinaculum compromises the integrity of the complex; allowing the tendon to slip in and out of the groove.
+With repeated inversion ankle sprains whereby the ankle rolls outward, the peroneal tendons undergoes repetitive tension and stretch to resist this movement of the ankle.
+This forceful stretch may lead to strain on the retinaculum, which ultimately might cause the retinaculum to tear.
+This tear in the retinaculum compromises the integrity of the complex; allowing the tendon to slip in and out of the groove leading to the snapping ankle syndrome.

 Diagnosis and Management of Snapping Ankles